mircea-mihail/rubber-ducko/README.md

 ## The code

 To "type" the keys, the code uses the <keyboard.h> library.
-To make my life easier, I implemented the typeKey(), typePhrase() and typeCombination() functions that, well, type a key, a phrase or a combination such as CTRL+T.
+To make my life easier, I implemented the typeKey(), typePhrase() and typeCombination() functions that, well, type a key, a phrase and a combination such as CTRL+T.

 ## The look